ltebean/LTFloatingView/README.md

 [self.view addSubview:self.floatingView];

 ```
-Or you can directly put it the storyboard.
+Or you can directly put it in the storyboard.

 #### 2. Config the floating view